 Finding people playing card games in the Arab world these days is as ubiquitous as finding falafel stands; in other words, they’re everywhere.

 And speaking of downloadable apps, if you’re interested in learning more about Arab games and Arab culture and would like to learn Arabic language skills, why not download the Kaleela Arabic language app to your IOS or Android mobile device and start to learn to speak Arabic or Arabic dialects today?
 It’s convenient.
-It’s free, and it’s the best way to learn Arabic from the comfort of your own home.
+It’s the best way to learn Arabic from the comfort of your own home.
 Visit us for more info at kaleela.com.

 Kaleela – Learn Arabic the Right Way!